acmeguy/as-sdk/docs/as-entity-messages/README.md

-#Activity Stream SDK :: Entity Messages
+# Activity Stream :: AS Entity Messages

 ##Introduction to AS Entities
 Entities (Business objects) represent any object that is referenced by events in the activity stream.